 In Durham, on a very limited tour to support his debut, Costanzo and acclaimed chamber orchestra Les Violons du Roy deliver a daring and revelatory concert of Handel and Glass masterpieces.
-Thirty musicians will play alongside Costanzo on the Baldwin Auditorium stage, including strings, horns, harpsichord, and lute.
+Thirty-seven musicians will play alongside Costanzo on the Baldwin Auditorium stage, including strings, horns, harpsichord, and lute.
 The program opens with four Handel opera arias that allow Costanzo broad emotional latitude, as well as the Concerto Grosso in D Minor, then turns to Akhnaten’s “Hymn,” an ode to religious wonder.
 Les Violons du Roy transform Glass’ synthesizers into strings for a pulsing passage from 1,000 Airplanes on the Roof, and Costanzo channels three voices into one in the sublime “Liquid Days (Part I).”
 Costanzo’s thoughtful programming and interpretive skill make this a deeply compelling evening, illuminating the aesthetic companionship of baroque and contemporary music.

 Handel: “Inumano fratel … Stille amare,” from Tolomeo, HWV 25